-Photographer/Designer Keith R. Stevenson sits down at the mic with ENX2 Director of Communications Wendy Lindars for an informative and fun explanation of search engine optimization and digital marketing.
+Photographer/Designer Keith R. Stevenson sits down at the mic with ENX2 Director of Communications Wendy Lindars for an informative and fun explanation of search engine optimization (SEO) and digital marketing.

 Keith R. Stevenson: Hello and welcome to five questions with ENX2.
 My name is Keith R. Stevenson, photographer and designer and a newcomer to the world of digital marketing.
-I’ve got a lot of questions about the ins and outs of the business so I’m sitting down with the member of the ENX2 team to pick their brains and learn more about this dynamic industry.
+I’ve got a lot of questions about the ins and outs of the business so I’m sitting down with the members of the ENX2 team to pick their brains and learn more about this dynamic industry.
 My first guest is Wendy Lindars, Director of Communications for ENX2.
 Thanks for joining me today, Wendy.

 Wendy Lindars: Nice to be here.
 Is it like the world of digital marketing?

 Wendy: Is there like sparkles that shoot out?

 Keith: It should be.
 There should be.
 We’ll get somebody to work on that.